Elvetham Hall: Estate

 The 300 acre Elvetham estate was established by Sir William Sturmy in 1403 after inheriting the possessions of his uncle Sir Henry Sturmy in 1381.
 He died there in 1427 and the estate, along with his main seat at Wulfhall in Wiltshire, passed to his son-in-law John Seymour.
 It passed down in the Seymour family and was visited by Elizabeth I, who planted an oak tree that still stands in the park.

 The estate passed to the Calthorpe family in the middle of the 17th century.
 The original manor house burnt down in 1840.

 A Church of England parish church was built on the estate in 1840–41.
 It is in Norman revival style and faced with flint.
 It has a broach spire that may have been added by Teulon.
 The church is east of the current house.
 It is no longer used for worship.

 Frederick Gough, 4th Baron Calthorpe inherited the estate in 1851 and had the present house built in 1859–62.
 He died there in 1868, after which the estate and house passed in turn to his sons Frederick Gough-Calthorpe, 5th Baron Calthorpe and Augustus Gough-Calthorpe, 6th Baron Calthorpe.
 The latter established in 1900 what has become a noted herd of shorthorn cattle.
 His Southdown sheep and Berkshire pigs were also famous.

 In 1953 the Hall and gardens were sold to ICI, then to Lansing Bagnall of Basingstoke.
 The gardens were restored in 1962 when a croquet lawn and tennis courts were laid out.
 The hall was run as a conference centre in the 1960s but is now a hotel.

 Air crash

-On 5 October 1945 a Consolidated Liberator GR.VI transport aircraft of No. 311 Squadron RAF crashed in a field on the estate, killing all 23 people aboard.
-The Liberator had just taken off from RAF Blackbushe on a flight to Ruzyně Airport, Prague.
+On 5 October 1945 a Consolidated Liberator GR.VI transport aircraft of No. 311 Squadron RAF crashed in a field on the estate, killing all 23 people aboard shortly after takeoff from RAF Blackbushe on a flight to Ruzyně Airport, Prague.

-The Liberator's five crew and 18 passengers were Free Czechoslovaks returning home after the end of the German occupation of Czechoslovakia.
-The passengers included the wife of the flight engineer, and five babies and toddlers travelling with their mothers.
+The Liberator's five crew and eighteen passengers were Free Czechoslovaks returning home after the end of the German occupation of Czechoslovakia.
+The passengers included the wife of the flight engineer and five small children travelling with their mothers.